 Buffy closed the door carefully as Spike looked on aghast.

 "He didn't sound as if he thought it was over."

 Buffy stiffened as her mother's voice sounded behind her.
 "I made it clear.
 I think the spell on the door was a big clue too."
-She turned to look at her mom, took in the dark circles under her eyes, the worried lines on her forehead.
-"It's going to be ok, Mom."
+She turned to look at her mom and took in the dark circles under her eyes, the worried lines on her forehead.
+"It's going to be okay, Mom."

 "He knows about Dawn, Buffy."

 "He'd never hurt me."
-Dawn came out from the dining room where she had been listening.
+Dawn came out from the dining room where she'd obviously been listening.

 "Dawn, get to bed!"
 Buffy and her mother said in unison.

 "Yes, Dawn, he would.
 He's a vampire.
 An evil, undead thing.
 Can you possibly put aside your little schoolgirl crush on him long enough to get that straight?"